CongWang141/my_website/content/blog/Global-Carbon-Emission/index.md

 author: "Cong Wang"
 date: "2022-07-30"

 excerpt: This airticle analyize the globle carobon emission.
 The data for this analysis is from **World Bank Open Data**, collected since 1990.
-It breaks down the global carbon emission and decomposes the trend.
+It breaks down the global carbon emission and analyize the trend.
 tags:
 - Carbon Emission